-- ☐ When operating the ramp door from INSIDE the RV using the One Touch® screen, make sure a second person is stationed outside the RV to keep the area around the ramp door clear of people, pets and objects as the ramp door is lowered. - ☐ Personal injury or property damage may occur
+When operating the ramp door from INSIDE the RV using the One Touch® screen, make sure a second person is stationed outside the RV to keep the area around the ramp door clear of people, pets and objects as the ramp door is lowered.
+Failure to adhere to this warning may result in personal injury and/or property damage.

-Manual Ramp Door
+Automated Ramp Door Support Cables